Aquales: Development and release

-Aquales served as the second title to be developed and published by Exact for the Sharp X68000 and it was originally planned to be a manga series of 600 pages with over 13 volumes worth of storyline, but the plot for the seventh volume was instead condensed into a video game project, which was created by most of the same staff who previously worked on Naious, their first game project for the X68000.
+Aquales was the game developed and published by Exact for the X68000 and it was originally planned to be a manga series of 600 pages with over 13 volumes worth of storyline, but the plot for the seventh volume was instead condensed into a video game project, which was created by most of the same staff who previously worked on Naious, their first game project for the X68000.
 The game was first planned for a retail release on August 24, 1991, before being ultimately released on September 12 of the same year with a retail price of JP¥8,700.
 It was later distributed through the Takeru software vending machines, which allowed users of the machine to download games by inserting a blank floppy disk.
 In August 1992, a music album containing the original soundtrack composed by Hiroshi Yamamoto and Hiroyuki Saegusa, as well as arranged renditions of the soundtrack was released in Japan by Apollon.